APPLY TO MESSIAH

 What about AP courses in high school?

-Many students are able to take AP Chemistry in high school.
+Many students can take AP Chemistry in high school.
 Upon completion of the coursework, the AP test is typically administered.
-If you score a five on this exam, Messiah University will grant you credit for all of our typical first-year chemistry courses: General Chemistry I and II.
-If you score a four, you can be granted credit for General Chemistry I. With a three, you will still be required to take all of our General Chemistry courses.
+If you score a five on this exam, Messiah University will grant you credit for all our typical first year chemistry courses, General Chemistry I and II.
+If you score a four, you can be granted credit for General Chemistry I. With a three, you will still be required to take all our General Chemistry courses.

 What courses would I typically take my first semester?

 A typical chemistry major will enroll in Calculus I and General Chemistry I during their first semester.
-(Some students, do, however, bring in calculus credit from high school.)
+(Some students do, however, bring in calculus credit from high school.
+In that case, you could also register for Calculus II.)
 A teaching certification major absolutely must register for these two courses, because their schedule is quite tight.
-A Biochemistry major should enroll in General Chemistry I and Molecular and Cellular Biology.
-It is recommended that a Biochemistry major also enroll in Calculus I, but this isn’t absolutely critical because there is less math required in this major.
-Calculus I is offered in both the fall and spring semesters.
+A Biochemistry major should enroll in General Chemistry I and Cell Foundations of Life.
+One can begin your math requirements in the second semester for this major.

-In addition, incoming students take our First Year Seminar course, a writing course, and then up to two general education electives, perhaps communication, language, history or social science.
+In addition, incoming students take our First Year Seminar course, a writing course and then up to two general education electives, perhaps communication, philosophy or language.
+We recommend you take only four courses during your first semester, in order to ease your adjustment to all aspects of university life.

 What if I struggle?
 What support services are available?

-If you are finding your courses at Messiah University challenging, in particular your science courses, it is important that you seek help quickly.
-First, an advantage of attending a small school like Messiah University is that the faculty are very willing and interested in helping you.
-All have office hours or open door policies that provide plenty of opportunity for one-on-one assistance.
-It is important, however, that you have worked hard and can come with specific questions.
+If you are finding your courses at Messiah University difficult, particularly your science courses, it is important that you seek help quickly.
+First, an advantage of attending a small school like Messiah University is that the faculty are very willing, and very interested in helping you.
+All have office hours or open-door policies that provide plenty of opportunity for one-on-one assistance.
+It is important, however, that you have worked hard, and can come with specific questions.

-In the fall of 2011, we began a tutoring program called “CHELP” – short for chemistry help.
+The department offers a “CHELP” tutoring program.
 This program is designed entirely for General Chemistry I, usually the first college chemistry course that students take.
-A tutoring center, staffed with 2 upper level students, is open for 2 hours, 4 nights a week.
-It is not the intention that these tutors work your homework problems or write up your lab, but that they help you learn how to solve problems in chemistry.
+A tutoring center, staffed with 2 upper-level students, is open for 2 hours, 3 nights a week.
+It is not the intention that these tutors work your homework problems, or write up your lab, but help you learn how to solve problems in chemistry.
 The tutors are supervised by a faculty member in the department.

-In addition to this, we currently offer a supplementary instruction program for General Chemistry II, Organic Chemistry I and Organic Chemistry II.
-In this program, an upper-level student provides 3 additional hours a week of problem - working recitation sessions.
-This student leader typically sits in on the course he is assisting so he knows what the professor expects.
+In addition to this, we currently offer a supplementary instruction program for Organic Chemistry I and Organic Chemistry II.
+In this program, an upper-level student provides 3 additional hours a week of problem-working recitation sessions.
+This student leader typically sits in on the course he or she is assisting so they know what the professor expects.
 When students attend these sessions on a regular basis, the data suggests that course grades improve by almost an entire letter grade.
 However, just so you know, when students attend these sessions only before an exam, these students’ grades are typically lower than the class average.
 Cramming is not an efficient way to learn chemistry.
 You must be working at it on a regular basis.

-The college also staffs a “learning center” where one can go for individual tutoring sessions.
+Messiah University also staffs a “learning center” where one can go for individual tutoring sessions.
 The students chosen to tutor chemistry and biochemistry courses are chosen specially by us both for their scientific skills and their ability to help others learn.
-One can sign up for a specific time to get the help you need, or walk in as needed.
+One can sign up for a specific time to get the help you need.

 What does a typical week look like for a chemistry or biochemistry major?